- 1 whole, raw, 5¹⁄₈” long and 3″ in diameter (approx. 304 g) – 119 calories

 It is important to wash papaya before preparation to remove dirt and any pesticide residue.
 The skin is not edible and should be removed with a paring knife.
 Ripe papaya can be cut and served as desired.
 To eat as a melon, cut in half, scoop out the seeds, and enjoy with a spoon.
 Some people like to fill with cottage cheese or to add a dash of lemon or lime and pepper.
 You may choose to slice or chop papaya to eat as a snack, though there are many other ways to enjoy this exotic delicacy.

-Fruit salsa is an extremely popular way to use papaya.
-Combine these chunks with other tropical fruits, spicy peppers, and seasonings and serve with your favorite dish or as a topping
+- Salsa: Fruit salsa is an extremely popular way to use papaya.
+Combine these chunks with other tropical fruits, spicy peppers, and seasonings and serve with your favorite dish or as a topping for seafood tacos.

 Choosing and Storing Papaya